Tomas2D/Compile-Interbase-PHP-MAC-OS-X-10-12/README.md

-# Compiling Interbase/Firebird extension for PHP 5.6.10 under MAC OS X
+# Compiling Interbase/Firebird extension for PHP 5/7 under MAC OS X

 Short tutorial on how to compile Firebird extension for PHP under MAC OS X El Capitan 10.11

+## Update 2020-03-30

+The tutorial is still working, keep in mind that this tutorial is for Firebird 2.5.x only!

 <hr>